microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageresourceattributedestination.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-accessPackageResourceAttributeDestination is a complex type used for the attributeDestination property of an access package.
+accessPackageResourceAttributeDestination is an abstract type used for the attributeDestination property of an access package.
 The actual destination will be a subtype of this complex type.

 Currently,the only supported subtype is [accessPackageUserDirectoryAttributeStore](../resources/accesspackageuserdirectoryattributestore.md).